OCA/OpenUpgrade/etl/specs/prototype/README.txt

 take some place in memory.
 Is it better to use a list of lists ?
 We should evaluate the difference in memory occupation.
 If it's less than 50%, we keep list of dict.
 For now on, let's start with a list of dict.
+OK - DONE We don't maintain list of dicts, we maintain iterators of dict

 * I didn't thought about code generation to build a processor that will convert the data.
 Is this really usefull ?
 Why is Talend providing this ?
 I think code